axibase/atsd-jdbc/tracing.md

 Some tools either do not use SLF4J or execute the driver's code in an isolated process.
 To enable logging in this case, you need to provide a logging framework library jar and [slf4j bindings](https://www.slf4j.org/manual.html#swapping).

-Lets enable logging for [DataGrip](https://www.jetbrains.com/datagrip/) tool as an example.
+Lets enable logging for the [DataGrip](https://www.jetbrains.com/datagrip/) tool as an example.

-* Make sure that ATSD JDBC driver, necessary logging dependencies, and the logging configuration files are located in the /opt/atsd_jdbc directory.
+* Make sure that the ATSD JDBC driver, necessary logging dependencies, and logging configuration files are located in the /opt/atsd_jdbc directory.

-* Create ATSD JDBC driver configuration in DataGrip.
+* Create a ATSD JDBC driver configuration in DataGrip.

 ![](images/datagrip-driver-settings.png)